ygqygq2/turbo-file-header/README.md

 - `include` and `exclude` are used to control the scope of the file header update, except for `addFileheader` command.
 - `author` if the file is tracked by VCS, it will get the author name/email from VCS, else it will get it from `userName`/`userEmail`.
+- `patternMultiline` is `true`, the regular match will be less, and the performance will be better when batch update.
+When `false`, it supports some lines that are the same as the new file header and the line positions are different, and the performance impact is not significant.

 **Fileheader variables**